Road Rage: Protecting Yourself

 First and foremost, slow down!
 You have better control of your car, risk of injury is less, and the attacker’s car has less force to use against you.
 I will tell you that slow speed pursuits are actually more difficult than high-speed chases.
 Slow speed pursuits can be really, really frustrating for the officers involved.
 They are painfully difficult to stop.
 Plus, there is a certain circus atmosphere with pursuing cop cars with sirens wailing following a slow moving car.
 In the high-speed pursuits, the criminal usually crashes.
 Higher speeds are also necessary for police to use PIT maneuvers which can be used to make the target vehicle spin out.
 Lesson for us?
 Slooooooowwww dooowwwnnnn.

 Increase space.
 Our tolerance for speed in automobiles is interesting.
 You can be on almost any street and see numerous examples of drivers clipping along at more than 40 miles an hour.
 On freeways it seems like it's more common to see speeds of up to 85 miles an hour routinely.
 Modern vehicles are smooth and quiet, even at high speeds.
 We are comfortable driving fast.
 The outcome of these speeds is the insidious rate of travel which we don't compute.
 We typically think of speed as in miles per hour, yet the deadly part is speed when measured in feet per second.
 To do a rough calculation in your head of how many feet per second you are traveling, simply multiply your speedometer by 1.5.
 In other words, if you are showing that you are traveling at 50 mph you are traveling 75 feet per second.
 That’s 25 yards.
 In a second.
-If we measure the average human reaction time at .25 seconds, then you have travelled six feet before even starting to react.
 Studies by major car makers have also shown that humans tend to underestimate the time they need to brake and the force which they need to use.
 In response, some manufacturers are using sensors to automatically brake your car earlier and with more force than humans typically use.
 Give yourself room to avoid and maneuver away from someone acting like a maniac.
 The very act of letting off the gas also takes the temperature down from the confrontation.
-Relax and back off.
+Take a deep breath and back off.

 Call the police on your phone.
 Make sure the bad guys see you calling!
 The first person to call is usually spelled out as the "complainant" on the police report.

 Do not stop or get out of your car.
 Even if you are bumped or they try to pin your car against the curb or median, keep going!
 Back up and drive around them, drive up onto the curb, whatever you have to do, but keep going.
 If you are trapped with the other vehicle blocking your path and you have no alternative, you can push your way past the other car.
-Here’s how:
+Here’s how to push your way through a road block :

 Come to a stop.